Back-to-back inclusive dijets in DIS at small $x$: Gluon Weizs\"acker-Williams distribution at NLO: Introduction

 These small $x$ resummations are crucial to understand the energy (or rapidity) evolution of expectation values of correlators of Wilson lines that are the fundamental nonperturbative quantities in the CGC EFT; the WW distribution corresponds to one such correlator.
 In isolating such slow gluon contributions that first appear at NLO, one has to in practice introduce a cutoff $x_f$ to separate the large logs $\alpha_s \ln(x_0/x_f)\sim 1$ (with $x_0$ denoting fast target modes $k^+\sim P^+$) from logarithms $\alpha_s \ln(x_f/x_{\rm Bj})$ that are parametrically of order $\mathcal O (\alpha_s)$ that are then absorbed into the impact factor.
 Indeed it is the required independence of cross-sections from this cutoff that leads to the small $x$ RG equations which resum the small $x$ logs to all orders in perturbation theory.

-Since the small $x$ RG equations are well-known, much of our focus in our previous papers \cite{Caucal:2021ent,Caucal:2022ulg} was on the computation of the NLO impact factor for di-jets.
-For back-to-back di-jets, as discussed in \cite{Caucal:2022ulg}, this computation of the impact factor is complicated by the appearance of so-called Sudakov logarithms that suppress the cross-section~\cite{Catani:1989ne,Catani:1990rp}.
-At NLO, these are the double logarithms $\alpha_s \ln^2 (P_\perp^2/q_\perp^2)$ and single logarithms $\alpha_s \ln(P_\perp^2/q_\perp^2)$ which can be of $\mathcal O (1)$ when the back-to-back di-jet relative transverse momentum $P_\perp \gg q_\perp$.
-The resummation of such large logarithms in perturbative QCD is achieved through the Collins-Soper-Sterman (CSS) formalism~\cite{Collins:1981uk,Collins:1981uw,Collins:1984kg}.
-Numerical estimates of the impact of the resulting Sudakov suppression on semi-inclusive di-hadron and di-jet final states in small $x$ kinematics accessible at the EIC suggest that such contributions are likely important and need to be quantified~\cite{Zheng:2014vka,vanHameren:2021sqc,Zhao:2021kae}.
+Since the small $x$ RG equations are well-known, much of our focus in our previous papers \cite{Caucal:2021ent,Caucal:2022ulg} was on the computation of the NLO impact factor for dijets.
+For back-to-back dijets, as discussed in \cite{Caucal:2022ulg}, this computation of the impact factor is complicated by the appearance of so-called Sudakov logarithms that suppress the cross-section~\cite{Catani:1989ne,Catani:1990rp,Catani:1994sq}.
+At NLO, these are the double logarithms $\alpha_s \ln^2 (P_\perp^2/q_\perp^2)$ and single logarithms $\alpha_s \ln(P_\perp^2/q_\perp^2)$ which can be of $\mathcal O (1)$ when the back-to-back dijet relative transverse momentum $P_\perp \gg q_\perp$.
+The resummation of such large logarithms in perturbative QCD is achieved through the Collins-Soper-Sterman (CSS) formalism~\cite{Collins:1981uk,Collins:1981uw,Collins:1984kg} (see also \cite{delCastillo:2020omr,Kang:2020xez}).
+Numerical estimates of the impact of the resulting Sudakov suppression on semi-inclusive dihadron and dijet final states in small $x$ kinematics accessible at the EIC suggest that such contributions are likely important and need to be quantified~\cite{Zheng:2014vka,vanHameren:2021sqc,Zhao:2021kae}.